KadeHarrison/USB-hub/README.md

 # Other Information

-inspired by the tutoriel provided which is the main reason I cose it cause of ease to do.
+inspired by the tutorial provided which is the main reason I cose it cause of ease to do.

 Github inspiration:https://github.com/geg-tech/biblicallyaccuratekeyboard/blob/main/extras/highway%20magazine.png and https://github.com/Ayush09S/USB-C-HUB (thank you)